leena-h/search-engine-ruby/README.md

 ## OVERVIEW

-Using the provided data (tickets.json and users.json and organization.json) write a simple command line application to search the data and return the results in a human readable format.
+Command line application to search the data and return the results in a human readable format using the provided data (tickets.json and users.json and organization.json)

 ### Search Engine
 This class is used to determine which indice to query for records or view searchable fields.